-A wide range of assessments will be administered in AY2021/22.
-There may be times throughout the year when online assessments will need to replace physical examinations (unless accrediting bodies require in person assessments).
+A wide range of assessments will be administered in AY2022/23, in person and online (unless accrediting bodies require in person assessments).
 There are two distinct groups of assessments which will be assessed under the standard Study Regulations:

 - Examinations / Tests – remote examinations, timed take home assessments (THA), in-person examinations/practicals (where required), class tests etc.

 - Continuous Assessment / Coursework – essays, projects, reports, portfolios etc.

 The following guidance is intended to support continuous assessment/coursework and online examinations/tests throughout the academic year.
 The advice has been designed to help you consider what mode of submission is suitable for your students and to point you towards appropriate guidance for the use of Canvas, depending on the mode of assessment.

 Continuous assessment /coursework refers to the regular assessment of the learning performance related to a module and is accompanied by regular feedback.
 It can replace the final examination (often used as an alternative) or it can be combined with the final examination to calculate a final grade.
 It often provides a more accurate and complete picture of the learner’s level and has a positive impact on learning.

 Assessment should be contextual and authentic.
 In other words it should be relevant to the developing skills of the student and what they will be expected to do as they progress and graduate.
 Such assessments are also more difficult to collude on.

 Online examinations / tests – where final exams are necessary to satisfy the learning outcomes for a module, these will be arranged by the School.